THE STUDENT COUNCIL

-Since 2001, Jacinta Bunnell has been collaborating on coloring books with Irit Reinheimer, Julie Novak, Nathaniel Kusinitz and Leela Corman which offer a way for people of all ages to look at cultural creations of gender and sexuality.
+Since 2001, Jacinta Bunnell has been creating coloring books with Irit Reinheimer, Julie Novak, Nathaniel Kusinitz, Leela Corman and others which offer a way for people of all ages to look at cultural creations of gender and sexuality.
 If you can get people to laugh at themselves and at ingrained expectations, their hearts will be more open to looking at difficult issues.
 Once you have opened someone's heart with a joke, a shared smile or a good laugh, you are better able to do the hard work of liberation together.
-We hope that these coloring books offer a critique of children's media and the way much of it introduces us to ideas whose influences we often take for granted throughout our lives.
+Jacinta hopes that these coloring books offer a critique of children's media and the way much of it introduces us to ideas whose influences we often take for granted throughout our lives.

 If you do not see yourself in print anywhere, how do you know you are not the only one that thinks, acts and feels as you?
-From this query sprung four coloring books: Sometimes the Spoon Runs Away With Another Spoon, Girls Will Be Boys Will Be Girls Will Be..., Girls Are Not Chicks and The Big Gay Alphabet Coloring Book.
+From this query sprung four coloring books: Sometimes the Spoon Runs Away With Another Spoon, Girls Will Be Boys Will Be Girls Will Be..., The Big Gay Alphabet Coloring Book, Girls Are Not Chicks and the new Spanish translation of Girls Are Not Chicks: Las niñas pueden ser reyes.
 Jacinta has presented the work of these books at Vassar College, Bard College, Sarah Lawrence College, Simon's Rock College, The 519 Centre, Homo A Gogo, Girls' Leadership Worldwide, Bluestockings Bookstore & Activist Center, Zine Archive & Publishing Project, SUNY New Paltz, Rainbow Bookstore Cooperative, In Other Words Bookstore, Reimagining Girlhood Conference, True Colors Conference and Common Threads Conference, leading people of all ages in the creation of anti-bias BOOKS and empowering people to begin the process of turning their own ideas into tangible media.

 Whether it is creating coloring books FOR THE QUEERBOOK COMMITTEE, designing art packets for the Hudson Valley Seed Library, performing overhead projection shows for Neko Case, conducting interviews for a documentary about Natalie Merchant, art directing music videos for Elizabeth Mitchell, or designing album art for Grammy-winning children's musician Dean Jones, Jacinta’s art and collaborations touch upon a desire in us to be more closely connected to the tenderness that resides in our hearts.